shulinzhaozhao/fuseki1/README.md

 - Use this project file to open a terminal and run: docker-compose up

 - Login to Azure CLI: Open a terminal and run: az login

--
-  This will open a browser window where you can log in with your Azure credentials.
+- This will open a browser window where you can log in with your Azure credentials.

 - Create a Resource Group: Azure uses Resource Groups to manage resources.
 Create one with

   az group create --name myResourceGroup --location australiaeast

-  example: az group create --name shulinGroup --location australiaeast
+  example: az group create --name testGroup --location australiaeast

   Replace australiaeast with your preferred location and myResourceGroup.